-1 Despite this mean, AE is requesting \$38.57 per kW for the Decker Creek Units 1 & 2, which is even higher than the inflated amount included in the report.
-This \$21.17 per kW 2 3 difference, as in comparison to the mean, is unreasonable and unnecessarily high.
-Using the 4 mean of \$17.40 per kW, I am recommending a total non-nuclear decommissioning for 5 Decker Creek Units 1 and 2 of \$12,545,400 million.
-I only recommend decommissioning costs associated with Decker Creek Units 1 & 2 be allowed into rates at this time because, 6 though not authorized for decommissioning at this time, these are the only units that the 7 8 Austin City Council has stated they are considering retiring within the next 4 years.
-Currently, the Austin City Council has not affirmatively approved decommissioning by 9 10 2018.
-Neither the Fayette Power Plant nor the Sandhill Energy Center have been formally designated for decommissioning and no timeline exists at all.17

-12 Q. DID THE NEWGEN REPORT RECOMMEND INCLUDING THE NON-NUCLEAR

-- 13 EXPENSE AS AN O&M EXPENSE? - 14 A. No, NewGen recommended the amount be included as a reserve as specified in AE's 15 current Financial Policies. - 16 Q. DO YOU AGREE WITH AE'S RECOMMENDATION TO COLLECT THESE - 17 EXPENSES THROUGH O&M AND NOT THROUGH RESERVES AS NEWGEN - 18 RECOMMENDED?
+1 Despite this mean, AE is requesting \$38.57 per kW for the Decker Creek Units 1 & 2, 2 which is even higher than the inflated amount included in the report.
+This \$21.17 per kW 3 difference, as in comparison to the mean, is unreasonable and unnecessarily high.
+Using the 4 mean of \$17.40 per kW, I am recommending a total non-nuclear decommissioning for 5 Decker Creek Units 1 and 2 of \$12,632545,400 million.
+I only recommend 6 decommissioning costs associated with Decker Creek Units 1 & 2 be allowed into rates at 7 this time because, though not authorized for decommissioning at this time, these are the 8 only units that the Austin City Council has stated they are considering retiring within the 9 next 4 years.
+Currently, the Austin City Council has not affirmatively approved 10 decommissioning by 2018.
+Neither the Fayette Power Plant nor the Sandhill Energy Center 11 have been formally designated for decommissioning and no timeline exists at all.
+17 11 12 Q. have been formally designated for decommissioning and no timeline exists at all.
+17 DID THE NEWGEN REPORT RECOMMEND INCLUDING THE NON-NUCLEAR Q. 12 Q. A. DID THE NEWGEN REPORT RECOMMEND INCLUDING THE NON-NUCLEAR 12 13 DID THE NEWGEN REPORT RECOMMEND INCLUDING THE NON-NUCLEAR EXPENSE AS AN O&M EXPENSE?
+12 13 14 DID THE NEWGEN REPORT RECOMMEND INCLUDING THE NON-NUCLEAR EXPENSE AS AN O&M EXPENSE?
+No, NewGen recommended the amount be included as a reserve as specified in AE's 12 13 14 15 A. DID THE NEWGEN REPORT RECOMMEND INCLUDING THE NON-NUCLEAR EXPENSE AS AN O&M EXPENSE?
+No, NewGen recommended the amount be included as a reserve as specified in AE's current Financial Policies.
+12 13 14 15 16 A. DID THE NEWGEN REPORT RECOMMEND INCLUDING THE NON-NUCLEAR EXPENSE AS AN O&M EXPENSE?
+No, NewGen recommended the amount be included as a reserve as specified in AE's current Financial Policies.
+DO YOU AGREE WITH AE'S RECOMMENDATION TO COLLECT THESE 12 13 14 15 16 17 A. DID THE NEWGEN REPORT RECOMMEND INCLUDING THE NON-NUCLEAR EXPENSE AS AN O&M EXPENSE?
+No, NewGen recommended the amount be included as a reserve as specified in AE's current Financial Policies.
+DO YOU AGREE WITH AE'S RECOMMENDATION TO COLLECT THESE EXPENSES THROUGH O&M AND NOT THROUGH RESERVES AS NEWGEN